borg286/exoria/index.md

 * Immersive Craft shelves are probably the cheapest storage option only requiring 7 wooden slabs.
 They hold as much as an IC chest or cupboard, but don't need trapdoors.
 The shelves also do not have a lid.

 * Water from Magneticraft sluice boxes can be chained together, saving on precious water.

+* Vanilla Concrete is fast to walk on.

 ## Exploration Tips